City of Rivers and Rivulets

 The Delaware valley had been settled by Europeans for sixty years before William Penn arrived.
 Roughly, fifteen years of the Dutch, followed by fifteen years of Swedes, fifteen years of Dutch again, fifteen years under the English Duke of York.
 There were over a thousand people living here who spoke Swedish.
 With a focus on what the environment was like and how the early settlers treated it, listen to a passage from The Making of Pennsylvania by Sidney George Fisher.

 The Swedes never attempted to clear the land of trees.
-They took the country as they found it; occupied the meadows and open lands along the river, diked them, cut the grass, plowed and sowed, and made no attempt to penetrate the interior.
-But as soon as the Englishman came he attacked the forests with his axe; and that simple instrument with a rifle is the natural coat-of-arms in America for all of English blood.
+They took the country as they found it; occupied the meadows and open lands along the river, liked them, cut the grass, plowed and sowed, and made no attempt to penetrate the interior.
+But as soon as the Englishman came he attacked the forests with his ax, and that simple instrument with a rifle is the natural coat-of-arms in America for all of English blood.
 In nothing is the difference in nationality so distinctly shown.
-The Dutchman builds trading posts and lies in his ship off shore to collect the furs.
-The gentle Swede settles in the soft, rich meadow lands, and his cattle wax fat and his barns are full of hay.
+The Dutchman builds trading posts and lies in his ship offshore to collect the furs.
+The gentle Swede settles in the soft, rich meadowlands, and his cattle wax fat and his barns are full of hay.
 The Frenchman enters the forest, sympathizes with its inhabitants, and turns half savage to please them.
 All alike bow before the wilderness and accept it as a fact.
 But the Englishman destroys it.
 There is even something significant in the way his old charters gave the land straight across America from sea to sea.
-He grasped at the continent from the beginning, and but for him the oak and the pine would have triumphed and the prairies still be in possession of the Indian and the buffalo.
+He grasped at the continent from the beginning, and but for him, the oak and the pine would have triumphed and the prairies still are in possession of the Indian and the buffalo.